tagdtm/delta_plot_generator/README.md

 # Delta plot generator

 ## General
-This code was developed to get the delta plot mainly for CFD surface plot picture.
+This code was developed to get the delta plot mainly for the CFD surface plot picture.

 ## packages dependency
-This code uses following package.
+This code uses the following package.
-- numpy
+- NumPy
 - matplotlib
-- csv
+- CSV
 - cython 0.29

 ## Cython Install
-Cython is used to accelarate coding.
+Cython is used to accelerate coding.
-Before run main.py, install the cython with following command.
+Before running main.py, install the Cython with the following command.

       python setup.py build_ext -i

 ## Prerequest
 All the file required is given in the folder, including the 2 different surface plot picture.
-The colormap is extracted from STARCCM+ "blue-yellow-red", and the data is sorted in CSV.
+The color map is extracted from STARCCM+ "blue-yellow-red", and the data is sorted in CSV.
-The different colormap shows the different RGB distribution, so that if the picture the user focusing on uses the different colormap, you have to generate another csv file, on the same format.
-The csv file format is given as shown in below.
-In this case, datasize should be 101, since it includes 101 data series.
+The different colormap shows the different RGB distribution, so if the picture the user focuses on uses a different colormap, you have to generate another CSV file in the same format.
+The CSV file format is given as shown below.
+In this case, the data size should be 101, since it includes 101 data series.
 The more data, the more accurate, but takes a bit longer.

 <div align="center">